eugenp/tutorials/spring-ejb/README.md

 ## Spring EJB

-This module contains articles about Spring EJB
+This module contains articles about Spring with EJB

 ### Relevant Articles